A Step-by-Step Guide to Obtaining a Loan for Non-Profit Organizations

 The best moment to borrow money is when you need it.

 To get a loan, you need to know how the money will be spent, have a repayment plan based on credible projections about future revenue, and have the board’s endorsement.
+It’s also important to ensure proper business licenses and business tax returns are in place to establish credibility.

 Looking for a loan at the wrong time